SpenceKonde/megaTinyCore/megaavr/libraries/USERSIG/README.md

 There is no specification given in the datasheet.
 You should treat the USERROW as if had a limit of comparable to flash.
 That has been confirmed to me in the context of the Dx-series parts by a well-placed source - however, I do not know if the same is true on tinyAVR, or if (like it's erase and write procedures) it is instead like EEPROM.
 The datasheets of Dx-series parts consistently refer to it being like flash, while the datasheets of the tinyAVRs compare it to EEPROM - but never is the context of write endurance discussed).
 This may be more of an issue now that the write endurance of the DA and DB systems for flash has been reduced by a factor of 10.

 ## How to use it
-The USERSIG library is included with DxCore.
+The USERSIG library is included with megaTinyCore and DxCore.
 To add its functionality to your sketch you'll need to reference the library header file.
 You do this by adding an include directive to the top of your sketch.

 ```Arduino
 #include <USERSIG.h>